-- 6. I have considered the submissions made by the learned counsel for the petitioner and perused the contents of the complaint as also of the Impugned Order. - 7.
-This Court in Gurpreet Singh v.
-State (NCT of Delhi), 2024 SCC OnLine Del 696, placing reliance on the judgments of the Supreme Court in Mohd.
+7. I have considered the submissions made by the learned counsel for the petitioner and perused the contents of the complaint as also of the Impugned Order.

+8. This Court in Gurpreet Singh v.
+State (NCT of Delhi), 2024 SCC OnLine Del 696, placing reliance on the judgments of Supreme Court in Mohd.
 Muslim alias Hussain v.
 State (NCT of Delhi), 2023 SCC Online SC 352; Rabi Prakash v.
 State of Odisha, 2023 SCC OnLine SC 1109; Badsha SK. v.
-The State of West Bengal (Order dated 13.09.2023 passed in Special Leave Petition (Crl.)
-9715/2023); Dheeraj Kumar Shukla v.
-State of U.P., 2023 SCC OnLine SC 918; Man Mandal & Anr. v.
-The State of West Bengal 2023 SCC OnLine SC 1868; Biswajit Mondal @ Biswajit Mandal v.
-The State of West Bengal (Order dated 14.02.2023 in SLP (Crl.) bearing no.11731/2022; and Dheeraj Kumar Shukla v.
-State of U.P., 2023 SCC OnLine SC 918; and of this Court in Suraj v.
-State (NCT of Delhi), 2023 SCC OnLine Del 5323, held that delay in conclusion of the trial, not attributable to the accused, would be an important circumstance for releasing the accused on Bail on ground of protection of the liberty of the accused guaranteed under Article 21 of the Constitution of India. - 8.
-As far as non-compliance with Section 52A of the NDPS Act is concerned, in Yusuf @ Asif v.
+The State of West Bengal 2023 SCC OnLine SC 1867; Dheeraj Kumar Shukla v.
+State of U.P., 2023 SCC OnLine SC 918; Man Mandal v.
+The State of West Bengal 2023 SCC OnLine SC 1868; the order dated 14.02.2023 in SLP (Crl.) bearing no.11731/2022 titled as Biswajit Mondal @ Biswajit Mandal v.
+The State of West Bengal; Dheeraj Kumar Shukla v.
+State of U.P., 2023 SCC OnLine SC 918, and of this Court in Suraj v.
+State (NCT of Delhi), 2023 SCC OnLine Del 5323, held that delay in conclusion of the trial, not attributable to the accused, would be an important circumstance for releasing the accused on bail on ground of protection of the liberty of the accused guaranteed under Article 21 of the Constitution of India.

+9. As far as non-compliance with Section 52A of the NDPS Act, in Yusuf @ Asif v.
 State, (2023) SCC OnLine SC 1328, the Supreme Court emphasised on the mandatory compliance with Section 52A of the NDPS Act, by observing as under:

 "12.
-A simple reading of the aforesaid

-provisions, as also stated earlier, reveals that when any contraband/narcotic substance is seized and forwarded to the police or to the officer so mentioned under Section 53, the officer so referred to in sub-section (1) shall prepare its inventory with details and the description of the seized substance like quality, quantity, mode of packing, numbering and identifying marks and then make application to any Magistrate for the purposes of certifying its correctness and for allowing to draw representative samples of substances in the presence of the Magistrate and to certify the correctness of the list of samples so drawn.
+A simple reading of the aforesaid provisions, as also stated earlier, reveals that when any contraband/narcotic substance is seized and forwarded to the police or to the officer so mentioned under Section 53, the officer so referred to in sub-section (1) shall prepare its inventory with details and the description of the seized substance like quality. quantity, mode of packing, numbering and identifying marks and then make an application to any Magistrate for the purposes of certifying its correctness and for allowing to draw representative samples of such substances in the presence of the Magistrate and to certify the correctness of the list of samples so drawn.